MLAI-Yonsei/ATV/README.md

    ```bash
    ./scripts/ATV_training.sh
    ```
 Running the above script trains the model on all 20 in-domain datasets using seeds 42, 100, and 10.
-It uses GPT-2 LoRA with rank 16, alpha 32, and dropout 0.05;
-AdamW with learning rates 8e-4 for LoRA and 1e-3 for the projections; and an effective batch size of 16 for 15 epochs.
-The objective combines answer-token CE with i-Mix on the last-token states using clean keys, temperature 0.1, mixup alpha 0.5, and loss weight 1.0.
-The intervention weight is 0.001.

 `best_model_epoch.pt` is selected by validation token accuracy, with validation loss breaking ties.
 Evaluation is run separately with the script below.